mkernik/drum_tools/README.md

   **Example:** cd path/of/script

-* Open Python, call the script, and provide 1) the handle URL of the submission  2) the path of the folder where you would like the readme or metadata log file created
+* Open Python and call the script.

-  **Windows example:** py DRUM_automated_readme.py https://hdl.handle.net/11299/185412 path/to/folder
+  **Windows example:** py DRUM_downloadFiles

-  **Mac example:** python DRUM_automated_readme.py https://hdl.handle.net/11299/185412 path/to/folder
+  **Mac example:** python DRUM_downloadFiles

+An interface will open allowing you to enter the handle URL for a DRUM submission (e.g. https://hdl.handle.net/11299/228067).
+Click "Download Files" and view progress in the black console window that opens along with the interface.

 ## Author / Contributors